-While the Frank Cowan Company does its best to provide useful general information and guidance on matters of interest to its clients, statutes, regulations and the common law continually change and evolve, vary from jurisdiction to jurisdiction, and are subject to differing interpretations and opinions.
-The information provided by the Frank Cowan Company is not intended to replace legal or other professional advice or services.
+While the Frank Cowan Company does its best to provide useful general information and guidance on matters of interest to its clients, statutes, regulations and the common law continually change while the Frank Cowari Company does its best to provide obert general information and guidance of matters of infrarests of instinents, statutes, regulations and the common law continuation and guidance of matters of matters of matters of matters of matters of matters of matters.
+Statutes, regulations and the common law continuation and and evolve, vary from jurisdiction, and are subject to differing interpretations and opinions.
 The information provided by the Frank Cowan Company herein is provided "as is" and without any warranty, either express or implied, as to its fitness, quality, accuracy, applicability or timeliness.
 Before taking any action, consult an appropriate professional and satisfy yourself about the fitness, accuracy, applicability or timeliness of any information or opinions contained herein.
-The Frank Cowan Company assumes no liability whatsoever for any errors or omissions associated with the information provided to it.
+The Frank Cowan Company assumes no liability whatsoever for any errors or omissions associated with the information provided herein and furthermore assumes no liability for any decision or action taken in reliance on the information contained in these materials or for any damages, losses, costs or expenses in a way connected to it.